-This study involved some morphometric parameters of the mandibles and upper jaws of ten Caspian miniature horse aged between 4-6-year-old without any apparent skeletal disorders.
-The specimens were brought for dissection purposes in the anatomy laboratory, University of Tehran (Tehran, Iran).
-The heads were severed at the occipito-atlantal joint and processed in the veterinary anatomy laboratory using the boiling maceration techniques for skeleton preparation that have been reported by Simoens et al. [9].
+This study involved some morphometric parameters of the mandibles and upper jaws of eighteen Iranian native horses aged between 5-8-year-old without any apparent skeletal disorders.
+The specimens were brought for dissection purposes in the anatomy laboratories, University of Tehran (Tehran, Iran) and also University of Ilam (Ilam, Iran).
+The heads were severed at the occipito-atlantal joint and processed in the veterinary anatomy laboratory using the boiling maceration techniques for skeleton preparation that have been reported by Simoens et al. [11].
 The main steps in skull skeleton preparing briefly are following:

-- On the working day, frozen horse head were allowed to thaw. - Skin and most of the muscles were separated and eyes were enucleated. - Heads were heated to over 80°C for at least 1 hour in solution of polycaboxylate and anionic surfactant (detergent) and soap chips. - Muscles of boiled heads were separated with the aid of forceps and scalpel in running water. - Further separation of muscles and ligaments from the skulls was done after left in detergent water at least 20-30 minutes. - Separation of remaining muscles and ligaments from the skull was done after left in 1% sodium hypochlorite solution for at least 24 hours. - After that, the skulls were left in the above solution, for 48-72 hours with solution, being changed at least twice and clean in running tap water. - The skulls were then left to dry.
+- On the working day, frozen horse head were allowed to thaw. - Skin and most of the muscles were separated and eyes were enucleated. - Heads were heated to over 80°C for at least 1 hour in solution of anionic surfactant (detergent) and soap chips. - Muscles of boiled heads were separated with the aid of forceps and scalpel in running water. - Further separation of muscles and ligaments from the skulls was done after left in detergent water at least 20-30 minutes. - Separation of remaining muscles and ligaments from the skull was done after left in 1% sodium hypochlorite solution for at least 24 hours. - After that, the skulls were left in the above solution, for 48-72 hours with solution, being changed at least twice and clean in running tap water. - The skulls were then left to dry.